2lambda123/iotaledger-wasp/docs/tutorial/blocklog.md

 The `blocklog` contract is one of the [core contracts](coresc.md) on each ISCP chain.

-The function of the `accounts` contract is to keep a consistent ledger of on-chain accounts for the entities which controls them: L1 addresses and smart contracts.
+The function of the `blocklog` contract is to keep track of the blocks of requests that were processed by the chain.

 It provides functions to deposit and withdraw funds, also gives the count of total assets deposited on the chain.
 Note that the ledger of accounts is